A Quick and Exact Method for Distributed Quantile Computation: GK Select Algorithm

 \subsubsection{Algorithm Tradeoffs}

 We assemble time complexities for all algorithms in Tables~\ref{tab:comparison-time-mem} and~\ref{tab:comparison-comm}.
-Asymptotically AFS and Jeffers Select clear have the best executor time complexity.
+Asymptotically AFS and Jeffers Select clearly have the best executor time complexity.
 Assuming that the values are evenly distributed across the partitions we would expect near linear speed up.
 However a significant difference in cost structure appears in Table~\ref{tab:comparison-comm}: AFS and Jeffers Select both update a pivot such that it converges to the exact $k$th order statistics in $O(\log n)$ rounds.
-Every round acts as stage barrier preventing progress until the next pivot value is determined.
+Every round imposes a driver synchronization barrier preventing progress until the next pivot value is determined.

 AFS appears to have better driver time complexity, but this is achieved by introducing a \texttt{treeReduce} of the counts rather than a \texttt{collect}.
-A \texttt{treeReduce} will always have more communication overhead to set up the tree spanning executors, which it recovers if the computation at each reduce step is substantial, but in the case of AFS the only computation being performed at each node in the reduce is to sum the counts of the number of values below the pivot.
+A \texttt{treeReduce} will always have more communication overhead to set up the tree spanning executors, which it recovers if the computation at each reduce step is substantial, but in the case of AFS the only computation being performed at each node in the reduce is to sum the counts of the number of values below the pivot and select one candidate pivot from below and one candidate pivot from above the current candidate $\pi$.
 Only in a regime with extremely large clusters might AFS outperform Jeffers Select.

-GK Select has the same executor time complexity as the classical GK Sketch, but this is only because Hoare's QuickPartition and Quickselect run in linear time.
+GK Select has the same executor time complexity as the classical GK Sketch, but this is only because a Dutch partition and Quickselect run in linear time.
 The additional operations performed by GK Select will increase the constant factor hidden by time complexity analysis relative to GK Sketch.

 The biggest downside of GK Select appears to be on the driver side.
-All candidates within $\Delta k$ of the approximate quantile are reported to the driver and then driver selects the exact quantile as the farther of the candidates.
+All candidates within $\Delta k$ rank of the approximate quantile are reported to the driver and then driver selects the exact quantile as the farther of the candidates.
 This introduces additional driver side time and space complexity of $O(\Delta k)$ where $\Delta k \le \varepsilon n$.
 If $\varepsilon > \tfrac{1}{P}$ then the number of keys processed by the driver can exceed the keys in the average-sized partition.
 Because driver nodes are often less well-endowed than executors this could become a problem.